DinisSousa2003/The-Turtle-Maze/README.md

 4. If dead, it will be saved as a defeat and will register the level where that happaned
 5. Play, enjoy and try to escpape

+### How to Play
+Download the executable, you can play the game even without even python.
+It will create a folder with the game, where you can play opening the executable!